tanbiralam/OpinionsDontMatter/README.md

-# Rantle - Share Your Unwanted Opinions
+# OpinionsDon'tMatter - Share Your Unwanted Opinions

-Rantle is a web application that allows users to share and vote on controversial opinions anonymously.
+OpinionsDon'tMatter is a web application that allows users to share and vote on controversial opinions anonymously.

 ## Features